Port of Tianjin operations and logistics: Passenger terminals

 The new Tianjin Cruise Homeport started operation in the summer of 2010.
 It is located in the southern tip of the Dongjiang peninsula, at a 120 hectares development area that is expected to become a tourist complex including resorts, hotels and duty-free shopping centers.
 The all-services terminal building, designed by China Construction Design International (CCDI), is a large white GFRC-clad building designed to mimic the flow of white silk on an ocean breeze.
 The 60,000 m^{2} terminal houses port administration, shipping agencies, restaurants, hotels and other services, and its migration and custom facilities are capable of processing 4,000 passengers at a time, for an annual capacity of 500,000 passengers.
 At present, the Homeport has two berths capable of accommodating ships up to 220,000 gt —enough to receive even the largest current cruisers.

 The Tianjin Cruise Homeport is the fourth cruise homeport in China, the first in Northern China, and currently the largest in Asia.
 It will be capable of providing all the bunkering, resupplying and maintenance needs of its homeported cruise ships.
-At present, two major cruise companies, Italy's Costa Cruises and US-Norway's Royal Caribbean International Cruises, will make Tianjin its homeport for their cruises in Asia.
-Two cruisers, Costa's Costa Romantica and Royal Caribbean's Legend of the Seas will be homeported at Tianjin during the summer.
+Two major cruise companies, Costa Cruises and Royal Caribbean International, use Tianjin as homeport for their cruises in Asia.
+Two cruisers, Costa's Costa neoRomantica and Royal Caribbean's Legend of the Seas will be homeported at Tianjin during the summer.
 The Homeport's wharf is being extended by 350 m and refitted with Ro-Ro capabilities to also serve as a ferry port, as a car import wharf during winters, and as a military vehicles loading berth, for a capacity of 40,000 vehicles/year.